Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 I got much more important things going on in June of 2010.

-Uh but I d I you know I'm listening to you describe this, and I'm trying to suppress laughter, although it's outrageous.
+But I'm listening to you describe this, and I'm trying to suppress laughter, although it's outrageous.

-I mean, what a great parody that would be, except that they're already doing it.
+Warningly, I mean, what a great parody that would be, except that they're already doing it.

 Rush, I want you to take this issue, and I want you to beat them over the head every day with it.

-I want you to embarrass them with their own contempt for our constitution.
+I want you to embarrass them with their own contempt for our Constitution.

 You can make these people look even dumber than they already look.